Kirill1543/payconiq-assignment/README.md

 It contains small API which allows to execute each REST request from the list upper.

+*Notes*:
-*Note*: Web was tested only on Google Chrome browser, so, use please it
+ - Web was tested only on Google Chrome browser, so, use please it
  if any issues will appear with other browser.
+ - Updates are not real-time, so use please page refresh after successful update to catch up changes